sutty74/Homeassistant-Hikvision-POS/README.md

 Triggered Camera, for now select the camera channel you are currently displaying.

+##IVMS Step 4

+You have to turn on "Display Transaction Information" from within IVMS, it's found under "System Configuration" sub menu " Image".
+This is for both the MAC and windows version of IVMS

 I had to reboot my recorder before it would accept any connections on the programmed port, this included when i altered or added any additional connections.